jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Research.md

 <img src="img/data-file-overview.png" style="zoom: 50%;" />

+If you click on the name of a datafile, Enigma shows the projects that use this datafile.
+If there are no projects for this datafile, the button **Delete** is enabled and you can remove the datafile.

 ## Working with projects

 <img src="img/project-new.png" style="zoom: 50%;" />

 After creating one or more data-files, you can define a project.
-A project uses only one data-files, but many projects can use the same data-file.
+A project uses only one data-file, but many projects can use the same data-file.

 Click the button **New project**.
 On this screen, you need to define a name for your project and you can add a description.
 Currently, Enigma supports only one type of control-groups: _Standard shifting of location, date, and time.

-You can define a multiplication for the control group, a factor of 1 (no multiplication), 10, 100 or 1000.
+You can define a multiplication for the control group.
+Enter a number between 1 and 1000.
+Please note that a large number can result in long processing times for your test.

 Click the button **Save** to write the project definitions to your file system.